 - Your blog must be enabled.
 If you have not yet set up your blog you can read our blog set up guide and set up your blog before continuing.

 - Click on Create Disqus Account button as this will take you to www.disqus.com to set up your new account (if you don't already have an account).
+Please note that this is a third party integration so there may be costs associated with using their product.
 Please read the rest of these instructions before you do, so if there's a little trip up in the Disqus setup journey, this can help you avoid it.

 - Once you have an account created, you will be taken back to the Disqus homepage.
 Click on the settings cog in the top right-hand corner, then click Add Disqus to site.